Shaz3e/S3-Dashboard/README.md

 1. **Auth Middleware**: Secure routes with user authentication.
 2. **Lock Middleware**: Lock users’ accounts when idle to prevent unauthorized access.
 Users can unlock by re-entering their password.
 3. **Active Middleware**: Control access based on user activity status.
-New users are active by default, but admins can inactivate users, automatically logging them out on their next action.
+New users are inactive by default and user can activate and verify their account from email link, but admins can activate/inactivate users and this will automatically log out on their next action.
 4. **Verify Middleware**: Require email verification before granting account access.
-This is disabled by default for quick access but can be enabled via the `UserObserver`.
+This is enabled by default for quick access but can be enabled/disabled via the **Authentication Settings**
 5. **Locale Middleware**: Allows users to manage language settings.
 Currently, only English is supported.
 Contributions for other languages are welcome!

 ### SMTP & Email Settings